javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/05-object-prototype/article.md

 alert( obj ); // "[object Object]" ?
 ```

-Where's the code that generates `"[object Object]"`?
+Where's the code that generates the string `"[object Object]"`?
 That's a built-in `toString` method, but where is it?
-The object is empty!
+The `obj` is empty!

 ...But the short notation `obj = {}` is the same as `obj = new Object()`, where `Object` -- is a built-in object constructor function.
 And that function has `Object.prototype` that references a huge object with `toString` and other functions.